bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 :::{glue:figure} collinear-lagrange-solution
 :name: fig:collinear-lagrange-solution

-The solutions of Eq. {eq}`eq:collinear-lagrange-solution`, showing the dimensionless positions of the collinear Lagrange points as a function of the dimensionless mass.
+The solutions of @eq:collinear-lagrange-solution, showing the dimensionless positions of the collinear Lagrange points as a function of the dimensionless mass.
 :::

 On this figure, the $x$ axis is $\pi_2$ and the $y$ axis is $x^*$.
 For a given value of $\pi_2$, we can locate the three values of $x^*$ that solve the equation.
 The gray dashed lines give the corresponding positions of $m_1$ and $m_2$ at the given value of $\pi_2$.